-I love super heroes and heroines, most especially accidental ones (think Peter Parker and Hulk).
+I love super heroes and heroines, especially accidental ones (think Peter Parker and Hulk).
 There is something gratifying about a fellow regular folk who suddenly comes into supernatural power and uses it for the good of the community or mankind.
 In the western world, such a fellow is usually pitted against big evil pharma or big evil tech corp.
 Exhilarating stuff indeed!

 It’s easy to see how intentional the creators of these western comics are.
-They have an agenda and they are there to deliver, storytelling being their vehicle.
+They have an agenda and they are there to deliver; storytelling being their vehicle.
 It may not always have started out this way but the second comic characters became national celebrities (now global celebrities, since Emeka in Umualuwaku can angrily tweet about how Robert Pattinson could possibly be the worst choice for Batman), the creators became deliberate in making these saviours…and their antithesis.

 Of course, they are well crafted and are always nice to read but there is always something missing.
-I wouldn’t call it originality because come on, we always build on existing knowledge therefore we are bound to find some streaks of similarities in bodies of art.
+I wouldn’t call it originality because come on, we always build on existing knowledge, therefore we are bound to find some streaks of similarities in bodies of art.

-made us add the word ‘intentional’ to our daily vocabulary.
-As much as it feels good to read about Nigerian comic characters who accidentally come into supernatural powers, I”m always left bereft of any sense of responsibility and patriotism that should usually come with these sort of comics.
+What I find missing is ‘intentionality’.
+As much as it feels good to read about Nigerian comic characters who accidentally come into supernatural powers, I’m always left bereft of any sense of responsibility and patriotism that should usually come with these sort of comics.

 Don’t get me wrong, I don’t propose flying the green white green flag in every page or singing the national anthem in every dialogue so as to give a sense of patriotism.
-The western comic character speak to their era and environment unlike ours which seems to be trying to force a character which doesn’t suit our era and environment.
+The western comic character speak to their era and environment unlike ours which seems to be trying to force a character which doesn’t suit our reality.
 We may all be in 2020 but the reality of the 2020 in USA differs from that of Africa.
-This I fear isn’t considered when we make character bibles of our saviours.
+This I fear, isn’t considered when we make character bibles of our comic saviours.

-Lets take a look at Batman.
+Let’s take a look at Batman.
 If you ask me, I would say Batman is a superhero who resonates with Nigerians.
 Look at his city, Gotham, and compare it with the present Nigeria.
 Eerily similar without the tech advanced part.
 Bruce Wayne is a wealthy man with access to advanced tech equipment and the upper crust of Gotham.
 This means he is privy to information that aids his decision and fuels his heroic clandestine purpose.

 How did the shapeshifter learn the mannerisms or speak a different tribal accented Nigerian English?
-Batman is who he is because of who Bruce Wayne is.
+Batman is who he is because of who Bruce Wayne is!

 If we are to create a superhero, we also need to take a look at the economics and politics of the time.
 I believe it is more realistic and relatable for a Nigerian superhero to fight our own special evil corp – bad leaders in government and public offices.
 They are the ones we need saving from.
 We need our own kind of super hero who fights institutional corruption, one that exposes their shady plans and dealings to the masses.
 We need a saviour that can push us into asking questions because the questions he or she asks, reflects our reality.